Protection of Life During Pregnancy Act 2013: Background

 Under section 58 of the Offences against the Person Act 1861, unlawfully attempting to procure a miscarriage was a crime punishable by up to life imprisonment.
 A 1983 amendment to the 1937 Constitution guaranteed to vindicate the "right to life of the unborn" with due regard for "the equal right to life of the mother".
 Proponents of the amendment believed that it would guarantee abortion could never be allowed in any circumstances.
-However, in 1992 the Supreme Court ruled in Attorney General v.
-X that abortion was permitted where pregnancy presented "a real and substantial risk to the life, as distinct from the health, of the mother", including where the risk was through suicide.
+However, in 1992 the Supreme Court ruled in the X Case that abortion was permitted where pregnancy presented "a real and substantial risk to the life, as distinct from the health, of the mother", including where the risk was through suicide.
 There were two attempts to amend the Constitution to explicitly rule out suicide as grounds for abortion.
 These were rejected at referendums in 1992 and in 2002; some no-voters felt the restriction was too strong and others that it was not strong enough.
 No legislation was passed to amend the 1861 Act in the light of the 1992 judgment.

 In December 2010, in the case A, B and C v Ireland, the European Court of Human Rights (ECtHR) ruled that the State had infringed a complainant's rights by not providing clear information on whether she was entitled to an abortion.
 The state had a year to respond officially, and after the 2011 general election, the coalition government decided in December 2011 to appoint an expert group to advise on how to implement the ECtHR judgment.
 Following the death of Savita Halappanavar in Galway on 28 October 2012 of maternal sepsis after a miscarriage, her husband and friends told local pro-choice groups they blamed her death on the denial of her request for an abortion; The Irish Times broke the story on 12 November and it fed into the wider abortion debate.
 On the day the story broke, the Irish government confirmed that the expert group handed in its report to the Department of Health the night before.
 The committee offered four possibilities: 1) non-statutory guidelines 2) statutory regulations 3) legislation only and 4) legislation plus regulations.
 In December, the government decided to pursue option 4 in the expert group's report: legislation plus regulations.